-- 26.1 Play by the rules

-- 26.2 Never argue with an official

-- 26.3 Work hard and do my best at all times

-- 26.4 Turn up to practice

-26.5 26.6 26.7 26.8 26.9 Appreciate good play Remember to thank my coach, the officials, the opposition and supporters Help others in my team when I can Avoid putting people down or bullying them Give it heaps but do not get ugly 27 Fair Play Supporters 27.1 Respect that people are involved in sport mostly for fun and enjoyment 27.2 Support good play and applaud good performance from all competitors 27.3 Attempt to understand the rules of the game 27.4 Learn the difference between supportive comments and abusive ones 27.5 Accept the decisions of officials and coaches 27.6 Display self-control on the side-line.
+26. Fair Pl 26.1 ay Players Play by the rules.
+26.2 Never argue with an official.
+26.3 Work hard and always does my best.
+26.4 Turn up to practice.
+26.5 Appreciate good play.
+26.6 Remember to thank my coach, the officials, the opposition, and supporters.
+26.7 Help others in my team when I can.
+26.8 Avoid putting people down or bullying them.
+26.9 Give it heaps but do not get ugly.
+27. Fair Pl ay Supporters 27.1 Respect that people are involved in sport mostly for fun and enjoyment.
+27.2 Support good play and applaud good performance from all competitors.
+27.3 Attempt to understand the rules of the game.
+27.4 Learn the difference between supportive comments and abusive ones.
+27.5 Accept the decisions of officials and coaches.
+27.6 Display self-control on the side-line.
 Always be positive.
-Never shout at or ridicule players 27.7 Show appreciation to people who volunteer their time to make sport happen 27.8 Remember that we are all capable of making mistakes 27.9 JMC recommends that team supporters don't stand behind the goal in grass games as this can be rather off putting.
-27.10 Coaches should speak to their supporters who harass coaches, players and umpires, especially junior umpires.
-27.11 Give it heaps but do not get ugly 28 Officials Fair Play 28.1 Control the game in a fair and positive manner 28.2 Be consistent and fair in my decisions 28.3 Modify the approach to suit the participants' level of ability 28.4 Help the players understand the rules by explaining decisions where appropriate 28.5 Do what I can to make sure that everyone enjoys the game including myself 28.6 Be helpful when umpiring with a younger person.
+Never shout at or ridicule players.
+27.7 Show appreciation to people who volunteer their time to make sport happen.
+27.8 Remember that we are all capable of making mistakes.
+27.9 JMC recommends that team supporters don't stand behind the goal in grass games as especially junior umpires.
+27.11 Give it heaps but do not get ugly.
+28. Offic 28.1 ials Fair Play Control the game in a fair and positive manner.
+28.2 Be consistent and fair in my decisions.
+28.3 Modify the approach to suit the participants' level of ability.
+28.4 Help the players understand the rules by explaining decisions where appropriate.
+28.5 Do what I can to make sure that everyone enjoys the game including myself.
+28.6 Be helpful when umpiring with a younger person.
 Let them blow it as they see it.
 Let them have the freedom.
-28.7 Encourage Fair play and do not tolerate foul play of any kind-always be firm and friendly 28.8 Give it heaps but do not get ugly

-29 Coaches Fair Play 29.1 Set personal behaviour standards for myself and those I coach to follow 29.2 Give each player the same amount of time 29.3 Provide every player with the same opportunities to play the game 29.4 Never argue with the referee, encourage cheating or make excuses for losing 29.5 Always be positive.
-Never shout at or ridicule players 29.6 Treat players the same regardless of whether we have won or lost 29.7 Encourage respect for the opposition and officials 29.8 Keep winning in perspective with personal challenge and enjoyment 29.9 Give it heaps but do not get ugly
+28.7 Encourage Fair play and do not tolerate foul play of any kind-always be firm and friendly.
+28.8 Give it heaps but do not get ugly.
+29. Coac 29.1 hes Fair Play Set personal behaviour standards for myself and those I coach to follow.
+29.2 Give each player the same amount of time.
+29.3 Provide every player with the same opportunities to play the game.
+29.4 Never argue with the referee, encourage cheating or make excuses for losing.
+29.5 Always be positive.
+Never shout at or ridicule players 29.6 Treat players the same regardless of whether we have won or lost.
+29.0 . , Encourage respect for the opposition and officials.
+29.8 Keep winning in perspective with personal challenge and enjoyment.